 While all the above activities benefit from the flexibility of SHA's MTW funds, nearly all activities are for Section 8 and Section 9 participants and a minor share also benefit local, non-traditional MTW activities as defined in PIH Notice 2011-45.
 SHA remains in compliance with the guidance regarding use of funds described in PIH Notice 2011-45.

 B. Local asset management plan

 - i.
-Did SHA allocate costs within statute in 2023? - ii.
-Did SHA implement a local asset management plan (LAMP) in 2023? - iii.
-Did SHA provide a LAMP in the appendix?
+Did SHA allocate costs within statute in 2024? - ii.
+Did SHA implement a local asset management plan (LAMP) in 2024?